 When the ICTs infrastructures exist, women often experience difficulties in accessing them for various reasons, including because they have to attend to domestic responsibilities during the Internet café’s opening hours, or because the journey toward the Internet café is not safe for women.

-2/ Once using ICTs, Ugandan women face all kind of threats and gender based violence (GBV).
+2/ Once using ICTs, Ugandan women face all kinds of threats and gender-based violence (GBV).

 In Uganda, the previously mentioned report on Women’s Rights Online revealed a “high prevalence of intimate partner abuse that extends to online spaces”, for example when women are tracked by abusive partners using geolocation, or when their online activities are monitored against their will.
 In December 2008, there were two reports of Ugandan men who murdered their wives after accusing them of receiving love SMSs.